keitaito/keitaito.github.io/about.md

 permalink: /about/
 ---

+Hello world, this is Keita Ito's website.
+I love building iOS apps and coding with Swift and Objective-C.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)

 You can find the source code for the Jekyll new theme at: